allegro/allegro.tech/_posts/2015-10-16-mini-rant-gambling-at-work.md

 layout: post
 title: Mini rant&#58; gambling at work
 author: michal.kosmulski
-tags: [tech, project, change, decision making, risk management]
+tags: [project, change, decision making, risk management]
 ---
 I certainly do not recommend that you play poker or blackjack at work.
 However, there are situations where both you as an individual and your company as a whole must gamble.
 And the stakes are often high.